JoelStansbury/ConcaveHull/README.md

 `big_arrow.png` has roughly 17 times as many points as `arrow.png`, alphashape takes ~17 times as long on `big_arrow` which is in keeping with the reported $N\log{N}$ complexity.
 Planky takes roughly 6.5 times as long on `big_arrow`, which is not quite $\sqrt{N}$ (maybe it is memory read/write that is inflating this)

+(3/7/2023) I think this was due to casting to an `np.array`, if the point cloud is already an array than I think the complexity was closer to the expected N**0.5.
+Need to revisit this

 ## DEVELOPMENT
 - (If you don't have it already) Install `Mambaforge` from https://conda-forge.org/miniforge/ _(Anaconda is also fine)_
 - Open up a conda terminal.<br>